-Cappadocia in winter is extremely cold but also extremely beautiful.
-People said Cappadocia is magical when seen under snow.
-There are fewer tourists in winter, therefore, it is easier for you to slow down your pace and pay better attention to its finer details.
+Cappadocia in winter is extremely cold but beautiful!
+Many have said Cappadocia is magical when seen under snow.
+There are fewer tourists in winter, so it’s easier for you to slow down your pace and pay better attention to its finer details.

-People who have been to Cappadocia said their journey to Cappadocia was like going to scenes in fantasy movies (for example, Star Wars).
+Cappadocia goers have said their journey to Cappadocia was like going to scenes in fantasy movies (for example, Star Wars).
 A tagline from website Differ Planet wrote: “It looks like Mars, but it is in Turkey!”
 We don’t have the ability to travel to Mars yet, but we can always book a trip for Cappadocia.

-One thing you can’t miss in Cappadocia is the “underground cities”.
+One thing to see in Cappadocia is the “underground cities.”
 Those underground cities were used by the first inhabitants of Cappadocia to escape the harsh winter and wild animals.
 Those underground cities remained historically and became special scenery in Turkey.

 Winter destinations 3 – Japan Sapporo